Know your audience: specializing grounded language models with listener subtraction: Ethical considerations

-\subsection{Ethical considerations}
+\section{Ethical considerations}

 As discussed above, applications for this work would train speakers using differences between listener models with different weights or even architectures.
 A potential risk of adapting speakers via this approach is that the speaker might pick up biases that one listener has that are not part of the intended specialization---an undesirable quality.
-For example, biases might include representational biases resulting from stereotyping \citep{liang2021towards}.
-One possible approach to mitigating this would be to explicitly include biased listeners, but always penalize the speaker for the biased listeners' accuracy.
-Another approach could be debiasing the underlying (frozen) language model \cite{debiasllm, debiasllmreview}, as the speaker's propensity for producing offensive language is inherited from this underlying model.
-Undesirable biases may also result from the representational prevalence in the training data.
-Cultural references that are well-represented in the training data may see more adaptation than references belonging to groups which are underrepresented.
-To address this, future work could seek to finetune models to test performance across groups.
+As suggested above, one possible approach to mitigating this would be to explicitly include biased listeners, but always penalize the speaker for the biased listeners' accuracy.
+Another approach could be debiasing the underlying (frozen) language model \citep{debiasllm, debiasllmreview}, as the speaker's propensity for producing offensive language is inherited from this underlying model.
 Long-term, we believe that strategies like those detailed by \citet{llmrisk} will be necessary to mitigate risks of large language models (and models such as ours that utilize them).